gabriosilva/gabriosilva/README.md

 - 🤔 I’m looking for help with understanding... physics for sure

-- 💬 Ask me about math, cybersecurity and my awesome sleeping skills for sure
+- 💬 Ask me about math, cybersecurity and my awesome sleeping skills!

 - 📫 How to reach me: @twitter/gabrio122 @linkedin